marsctx/Azure-ELK-Deployment/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 The jump box in this deployment was used for this purpose.

 SSH into the control node and follow the steps below:

-- Copy the playbooks file to the Ansible Control Node.
-- Update the _____ file to include...
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.